 A few weeks ago our co-founder and CEO sent an email expressing Tablet’s support for the Black Lives Matter movement and our condemnation of police brutality.
 He also acknowledged where we can improve as a company, and stated our intention to be more vocal both within and without when it comes to issues of race and intolerance.
 Some of the replies we received were downright nauseating.
-We probably shouldn’t have been, but we were surprised by the level of hatred and bile.
+We probably shouldn’t have been, but we were surprised by the level of hatred.
 As a travel company, our entire premise is based on bringing different types of people together in different types of places.
 It’s based on curiosity, openness, and empathy.
 It’s based on sensitivity and appreciation of the world’s cultures.
 That’s what side we’ve always been on.

-And so, on the weekend of Independence Day, in a story about American hotels, the writers and editors of The Agenda are marking the occasion by echoing our support for our CEO’s letter.
-We’ve included the message along with one of our usual hotel lists because business as usual means something new these days.
+And so, on the week of Independence Day, in a story about American hotels, the editors of The Agenda are echoing our support for our CEO’s letter.
+We’ve included this message along with one of our standard hotel lists because business as usual means something new these days.
 “Stick to sports,” the catchall phrase for demanding someone keep their politics private, already feels as dated and ignorant as “separate but equal.”
-Our commentary is not political — because everything is political.
-Every choice you make increasingly carries with it the ability to influence structural change and lift the lives of others.
+Our commentary is not political because everything is political.
+Every choice you make increasingly carries with it the ability to influence structural change and lift the lives of others, every purchase too.
 That’s the price of progress, and we’re happy to pay it.